-D. On a semiannual basis, representatives from all New Mexico tribes, members of the commission, the office of the governor, the Indian affairs department, the legislature, the secretary, the assistant secretary and the Indian education advisory council shall meet to assist in evaluating, consolidating and coordinating all activities relating to the education of tribal students.
+B. On a semiannual basis, representatives from all tribes, members of the state board, the governor's office, the New Mexico office of Indian affairs, the legislature, the state superintendent and the Indian education advisory council shall meet to assist in evaluating, consolidating and coordinating all activities relating to the education of American Indian students.

-E. Members of the Indian education advisory council may receive per diem and mileage as provided for nonsalaried public officers in the Per Diem and Mileage Act [10-8-1 NMSA 1978].
+C. Members of the Indian education advisory council may receive per diem and mileage as provided for nonsalaried public officers in the Per Diem and Mileage Act [10-8-1 to 10-8-8 NMSA 1978].